 The same goes for any plugins or extensions.

-Maintenance Tip #5: Be vigilant about CMS updates.
+Maintenance Tip: Be vigilant about CMS updates.
 Keep ’em small and painless.
 If a faster site wasn’t enough incentive, you don’t want to be unknowingly advertising for hackers, right?

 This should be a fairly simple, manageable list to get your site’s performance back on the right track — and, most importantly, convert more leads.
-I would suggest reviewing once a month, and if you haven’t made any investment in site speed before this definitely check out Portent’s Massive Guide To Site Speed as a starting place If you have any questions, please let me know in the comments below.
+I would suggest reviewing once a month, and if you haven’t made any investment in site speed before this, definitely check out Portent’s Massive Guide To Page Speed as a starting place.